Shyvana Build Guide by tehfr0g

 Next, the Full Tank Build:

-The Frozen Mallet and Wriggle's Lantern are already a great setup for this build, as they give her the health and armor foundation she needs to be a good tank.
-I would recommend going for a Warmog's Armor immediately after you get your Wriggle's Lantern because building health is the easiest way to get tanky quickly.
+The Frozen Mallet and Bilgewater Cutlass are already a great setup for this build, as they give her the health foundation she needs to be a good tank as well as some sustain.
+I would recommend going for a Warmog's Armor immediately after you get your Blade of the Ruined King because building health is the easiest way to get tanky quickly.
 After this, you want to stick with the usual "tank" items.
 Some good suggestions are as follows:

 Thornmail - Tons of armor and allows you to reflect damage Runic Bulwark - With this, you both gain a huge amount of tankiness and serve as a pseudo-support during teamfights Guardian Angel - So that when you're down, you're not out Randuin's Omen - Both the active and passive are great disruption tools

 This is what I would typically go with:

 Summary of Build:

 - Can move in and out of a teamfight with ease and save your teammates with your Frozen Mallet slow

 - You function just like a tank but with more damage

 - Very little damage except for at the beginning of the game

 - Totally reliant on having a carry on your team